bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/topside-computer.md

 ## Rugged and Semi-Rugged Computers

 If a brighter screen or water resitance are required, then a rugged or semi-rugged laptop may be a better choice.
-Modern rugged laptops are about equal with their consumer level counterparts.
+Modern rugged laptops are about equal with their consumer level counterparts from a performance perspective.

 * [Panasonic Toughbook Series](https://na.panasonic.com/us/computers-tablets-handhelds)
 * [Dell Rugged Series](https://www.dell.com/en-us/work/learn/rugged)